 - Management judgment is required in various assumptions and methodologies (e.g., new business volumes, guarantee fees, portfolio composition, funding spreads, credit loss estimates).
-Actual stress scenario risks could materialize in unforeseen ways and potentially alter estimates of earnings, losses and U.S. Treasury draws. - The company uses models to determine relationships between macroeconomic variables and business results.
-Historical relationships between macroeconomic variables and business results during a stress environment may not accurately forecast future outcomes. - In certain cases, projections are generated at the aggregate level and may not fully reflect loan-level sensitivities. - The company relies on third-party models to execute certain stress test projections.
+Actual stress scenario risks could materialize in unforeseen ways and potentially significantly alter estimates of earnings, losses and PSPA draws. - The company uses models to determine relationships between macroeconomic variables and business results.
+Historical relationships between macroeconomic variables and business results during a stress environment may not accurately forecast future outcomes. - The company relies on third-party models to execute certain stress test projections.
 We may have limited insights into the inner workings of those models, which increases the risk of inconsistency across models. - Stress test results are not expected outcomes.
 They are modeled projections based on hypothetical economic conditions prescribed by FHFA.
 Actual outcomes may be very different.